German Rottweiler Puppies for Sale in Texas

 How much do German Rottweiler puppies cost in Texas?

 Expect to pay $3,000-$5,000+ for a quality German Rottweiler puppy from a reputable Texas breeder.
-This reflects health testing costs, quality bloodlines, proper raising, and breeder support.
-Prices significantly lower than this range should raise questions about what's being cut.
+This reflects quality bloodlines, proper raising, temperament work, and breeder support.
+Prices significantly lower than this range should raise questions about what is being cut.

 Serving All of Texas